ocastastudios/docker-slamdata/README.md

 This is not an official image.

+# Quasar REPL

+The Quasar REPL jar file is included in the image although not required by Slamdata as it's so darn useful You can fire up REPL in a running container using the same configuration as Slamdata. e.g.

+    docker exec -it slamdata_container bash -c "java -jar slamdata/quasar-repl-assembly.jar -c /root/.config/quasar/quasar-config.json"

 # Supported tags

 * `latest`, `3.0` The most recent version of SlamData Community Edition v3.0